Anthropologists on the Public Stage

 4. Influence Policy Development

-5. Increase Public Awareness
+5. Promote Public Awareness

 6. Promote Yourself and Anthropology